We drive on the left side of the road in Tasmania, all drivers must keep left of the centre of the road unless overtaking or turning right.

 An international visitor may drive in Australia on a valid overseas driver's licence as long as it is for the same class of vehicle.
 Always carry your licence when driving.
 If your licence is not in English, you must carry a translation.
 An international driver's permit must be accompanied by a valid driver's permit.

 Petrol in Australia comes in premium, unleaded and leaded grades and is sold by the litre.
-Petrol and diesel fuel in Tasmania currently costs between AUD $1.30 and AUD $1.50 per litre however it can be higher in country and remote areas.
+Petrol prices can be higher in country and remote areas.
 Please also note that whilst fuel stops are generally plentiful it is recommended that you maintain a full fuel tank, especially if travelling late at night.
 Most fuel outlets accept most major credit cards.

 Reporting an accident